tomjoht/learnapidoc/_docs/managing_developer_portal/docsapis_managing_small_doc_requests.md

 During the sprint planning meeting, you review all the small documentation requests that have been submitted through your intake process and assign the items into the sprint as appropriate.
 In general, try to include a few of these items each week in addition to the project work.
 The small items can help provide balance with larger projects (like a break from some longer, more in-depth task you might be working on), and should be handled with some regularity even if not a major priority.
 For example, fixing a broken link might not align with a strategic priority for your organization, but it doesn't mean the task should be moved last on your to-do list.

 Small doc requests can be prioritized and weighted similar to other projects (e.g., low, medium, or high priority).
-As described in [documentation projects](docapis_process_for_managing_doc_projects.html), the weighting can be as follows:
+As described in [documentation projects](docapis_managing_doc_projects.html), the weighting can be as follows:

 * 1 point = 0.5 days work or less
-* 2 points = 1 days of work
+* 2 points = 1 day of work
 * 3 points = 1.5 days of work
 * 4 points = 2 days of work

-If there are a lot of small tickets that each take 10 minutes, and you can't logically group them together, you can choose how you weight them.
+If there are a lot of small tickets that each takes 10 minutes, and you can't logically group them together, you can choose how you weight them.
 This where a more exact weighting system breaks down &mdash; it probably makes sense for disparate tasks to remain in separate tickets, but since many ticketing systems require whole number weightings, how do you represent a 10-minute task?
 You don't want to use 0 because the task requires *some* work, but if you use 1 point, wouldn't this distort the actual effort?
 Ten minutes of work is hardly the same as another task that takes half a day.

 It depends on the purpose of the weighting.
 If the purpose of weighting is to evaluate the team's productivity, recognize that there can be a danger in using these rough point estimates to assess the amount of work completed.
 The way you chunk up tasks and weight them can easily be distorted.
 For example, suppose a writer breaks down tasks for a project in an extremely granular way, and then weights each task as 1 point.
-The writer might appear to be finishing a ton of work, when in reality the writer just manipulated the tracking system to appear to be doing more work than was actually done.
+The writer might appear to be finishing a ton of work when in reality the writer just manipulated the tracking system to appear to be doing more work than was actually done.
 And if your velocity and weighting can so easily be distorted, it might not mean a whole lot to others.

 At the same time, best practices for chunking work and providing time estimates usually don't recommend granular, hourly chunks of time.
 Perhaps one solution might be to attach a code review to every ticket so that others can see exactly how much text was changed.
 However, this could also short-sell the work.
 Suppose the edit required tracking down a SME who had more knowledge about a particular value or setting that needed clarification.
 Maybe the file diff is minimal but the effort to get the information was large.
-Conversely, suppose a writer receives a large chunk of code or other content from an engineer that is production ready, and all the writer needs to do is paste it into an existing page.
+Conversely, suppose a writer receives a large chunk of code or other content from an engineer that is production-ready, and all the writer needs to do is paste it into an existing page.

 I don't have a good solution for this situation.
 I think at the end of the day, if managers evaluate writers based on the points they tackle each week, writers will trend towards more granular chunking and points to show more work.
 As such, weighting and work assessments probably shouldn't be used to assess writer productivity.

 ## Intake template for small requests

-As with the required fields in the documentation project intake, the intake for small requests should include required fields that the requester must populates.
+As with the required fields in the documentation project intake, the intake for small requests should include required fields that the requester must populate.
 Here's a sample intake form for small documentation requests:

 <div class="docSample" markdown="block">